HomeDev GuideRecipesAPI Reference

 • Display name – Enter the text you want to display above the Blob element on the page in All Properties view.

-• Help text – If you want help text to display next to the Display Name, enter the text.
+• Help text – Enter text to display next to the Display Name.
 The following image shows how the help text displays.

 • Sort index – Specify a value to determine the order in which data is displayed or processed.